-201. JUUL has falsely marketed itself as a smoking cessation product, creating the false impression on adults and youth that JUUL is a risk-free proposition.
+205. JUUL, under the active direction and participation of the Management Defendants, has falsely marketed JUUL as a smoking cessation product, creating the false impression on adults and youth that JUUL is a risk-free proposition.

-202. Under Colorado and federal law, e-cigarettes such as JUUL are categorized as "tobacco products."
+206. Under Colorado and federal law, e-cigarettes such as JUUL are categorized as "tobacco products."